-The museum has a limited number of manual wheelchairs that guests may borrow free of charge at the Member Service Center located near the Box Office on Level 1.
+The museum has a limited number of manual wheelchairs that guests may borrow free of charge at the Member/Guest Relations Office located near the Ticket Center on Level 1.
 Leaving a driver’s license or ID is required.
 Wheelchairs are available on a first come, first served basis.

 Other Power-Driven Mobility Devices